ajburch92/balance_bot/README.md

 ## [ROS Package: `balance_bot_for_pidpkg`](./balance_bot_for_pidpkg)

 This package was build for use with the ros pid open source package.
-This package give the beaglebone black the capabilties to tune any balancing bot online with a remote interface.
-Two launch files include, one for the beaglebone, and one for the remote computer (must both be on the same ROS network).
+This package gives the beaglebone black the capabilties to tune and visualize any balancing bot online with a remote interface using rqt.

 ## [Standalone Program: `balance_bot_program`](./balance_bot_program)